Projects to Fund

 purchase a new pressure transducer (a device that translates water pressure to river flow)

 maintain access to hydrologists who are modeling the long-term river behavior

-Because FCT considers its Mazar River Project a example to be replicated elsewhere in the Nudo del Azuay, additional funds will be needed in the second half of 2020 to cover costs of site visits, outreach programs and workshops.
+Because FCT considers its Mazar River Project an example to be replicated elsewhere in the Nudo del Azuay, additional funds will be needed in the second half of 2020 to cover costs of site visits, outreach programs, and workshops.